LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization: Materials and Methods

 \textbf{Hyperparameters} Unless otherwise specified, all decoding and sampling hyperparameters (e.g., temperature, top\_k, top\_p, and related settings) were kept at their default values provided by the Bedrock-hosted Claude-4-Sonnet endpoint\citep{AWS_CLAUDEPARAMS}.
 No additional tuning of these hyperparameters was performed across experiments.

-\textbf{Comparisons} We used the latest software versions available at the time of experimentation: Exomiser 14.1.0 (released December 10, 2024) with data version 2410; LIRICAL 2.2.0 (released June 17, 2025) with data version 2406; and AI-MARRVEL 1.1.2 (released August 7, 2025) with data version 2.3.
+\textbf{Comparisons} We used the latest available software versions at the time of experimentation.
+Specifically, we used Exomiser 14.1.0 (released December 10, 2024) with data version 2410; LIRICAL 2.2.0 (released June 17, 2025) with data version 2406; and AI-MARRVEL 1.0.0 (released August 29, 2024) with data version 2.0, which matches the version previously reported \citep{Mao2024}.